 © State of New South Wales through Department of Climate Change, Energy, the Environment and Water 2025.
-Information contained in this publication is based on knowledge and understanding at the time of writing, May 2025, and is subject to change.
-For more information, please visit the following websites:
+Information contained in this publication is based on knowledge and understanding at the time of writing, June 2025, and is subject to change.
+For more information, please visit energy.nsw.gov.au/copyright

-For ECCS documents: https://www.energy.nsw.gov.au/copyright